ShuguangSun/sas-py/README.md

 Note:
-- 'reconnect' is not stable and need to be improved in this package.
+- `sas-py-reconnect` is not stable and need to be improved in this package.
 - `sas-py-data-describe` need to be improved.